lcls-users/sfx/btx/processing/xpp/README.md

 # xppPumpProbe Analysis Pipeline

-*xppPumpProbe* is a modular and configurable analysis pipeline for performing pump-probe experiments on X-ray free-electron laser (XFEL) data.
-The pipeline is designed to process and analyze data from pump-probe experiments, including loading raw data, generating histograms, calculating Earth Mover's Distance (EMD), computing p-values, generating masks, and performing pump-probe analysis.
+*xppPumpProbe* is an analysis pipeline for analyzing pump-probe experiments at XPP.
+The pipeline processes and analyzes data from pump-probe experiments, including loading raw data using smd, generating histograms, calculating Earth Mover's Distance (EMD), computing p-values, generating masks, and performing pump-probe analysis.
+The data loader may have to be redefined per-experiment, but the other components are reusable as is.

 ## Pipeline Structure